-Kefalotyri is used as a topping for pastitsio, moussaka, stifado (braised beef).
+Kefalotyri is used as a topping for pastitsio, moussaka, and stifado (braised beef).
 A popular way to eat kefalotyri in Greece is to grill it together with the meat during barbeque parties.
 Mizithra can also be used in many of the same dishes as kefalotyri.
 It is often blended with other ingredients to create a filling for pastries or savory pies.

 Kefalotyri is high in protein and calcium while mizithra is a good source of vitamin A, B12, and calcium.
 Both cheeses are high in saturated fats.

-Kefalotyri is more expensive than mizithra.
+Kefalotyri is typically more expensive than mizithra.
 A pound of kefalotyri will cost you around $30, while a pound of dry mizithra costs only $13.

 So there you have it!
-Kefalotyri and Mizithra are both Greek cheeses that are quite different from each other.
+Kefalotyri and Mizithra are both Greek cheeses that are pretty different from each other.
 Kefalotyri is a hard, salty cheese with a yellow rind on the outside and has an incredibly strong flavor.
 Mizithra is soft and crumbly with a mild milky flavor; it’s often served fresh as dessert in Greece!